chemouna/AlgorithmsCatalog/README.md

 is optimized for systems that read and write large blocks of data.
 B-trees are a good example of a data structure for external memory.
 It is commonly used in databases and filesystems.

+#### BST

+##### Usage
+- To quickly inserting in a sorted list of values.
+  Consider using an array for this purpose.
+You have very fast access to read random values, but if you want to add a new value, you have to find the place in the array where it belongs, shift everything over, and then insert the new value.
+  With a binary search tree, you simply traverse the tree looking for where the value would be if it were in the tree already, and then add it there.

+- It's easy to extend a Bst to efficiently record additional information or perform new operations.
+For example, one can record the number of nodes in each subtree having a certain property.

 #### Multiway Trees